YemenOpenSource/Yemen-info/README.en.md

 # Yemen-info

 Here are some files for the most important information for Yemen programmatically.
-We have information about Yemeni governorates, districts and uzaal in both Arabic and English languages.
+We have information about Yemeni governorates, districts, uzaal and villages in both Arabic and English languages.
 The Arabic names are introduced in many forms: with Tashkeel, without it, and as a normalized text.
 The English names are provided as close as possible to the Arabic name, and we have another format as a normalized text.
 These normalized texts are very useful for searching on the web or mobile applications.